 These are five warning signs you may have crossed the line, and what to do about it.
 It’s never too late to change bad patterns.

 Parenting is a hard gig; we all know and accept that.
 But sometime in the last few decades, we also started to accept the idea that parents will mess up their kids in ways that require a lifetime of therapy.
 It’s time to be the parenting generation that changes all that, and starts raising kids who don’t have to recover from their childhoods as adults.

 Raising an extreme child is enough to push most rational adults to the brink of insanity, without adding the idea of counter-productive parenting to the mix.
-But even though it feels like we already have too much to manage, it’s essential that we model positive and appropriate behavior for our children.
+But even though it feels like we already have too much to manage, it’s essential that we model positive parenting behaviors for our children.